nicosocoro/port-scanner/README.md

 This project is a solution for this challenge [The Challenge - Building A Network Port Scanner](https://codingchallenges.fyi/challenges/challenge-port-scanner/).

+### Security Note - Disclaimer

+⚠️ **Important**: Only scan systems you own or have explicit permission to test.
+Unauthorized port scanning may be illegal in some jurisdictions.

+This port scanner was built with the sole purpose of learning about TCP, Sockets and any related content.

 ## What is a Port Scanner?

 A port scanner is a network security tool that examines a target system to identify which network ports are open, closed, or filtered.